Book Chats on Loss.

 “Actions pass away and are forgotten, or are discernible in their effects.
 Only words are the things that last forever”.

-And so now, after three years, each of these hundred odd volumes has now embarked on a new life, bearing the inscriptions and annotations of their former owner....a journey that now takes them and him into other libraries and other homes.
+And so now, after four years, each of these hundred odd volumes has now embarked on a new life, bearing the inscriptions and annotations of their former owner....a journey that now takes them and him into other libraries and other homes.

 Resquiescat in Pace, old friend.
 You are not forgotten.